jays-visionAI/ZINC/scripts/README.md

 **Problem**: Firebase not initialized.

 **Solution**:
-- Make sure you're on the ZINC app page
+- Make sure you're on the ZYNK app page
 - Check browser console for Firebase errors
 - Verify `firebase-config.js` is loaded